Satellite imagery shows Palestinians fleeing Rafah’s tent cities as threat of major attack looms - KESQ

 By Paul P. Murphy, CNN

-(CNN) — Palestinians have begun to flee Rafah’s tent cities in large numbers over the past 72 hours, as the threat of a potential major Israeli assault looms, new satellite imagery from Planet Labs shows.
+(CNN) — Palestinians are fleeing Rafah’s tent cities in large numbers as the threat of a potential major Israeli assault in the southern Gaza city looms, new satellite imagery from Planet Labs shows.

 CNN has identified several camps sheltering Gaza’s vast refugee population – including the main camp in central Rafah that housed thousands of tents – which have significantly decreased in size between Tuesday and Wednesday.
 Although some camps in Rafah did see a decrease in population earlier in the week, the majority of camps identified by CNN saw their greatest declines since Tuesday.

 Some of the tent camps had been in United Nations schools, others in open fields, or along roadways for months.
-Now, a significant number have vanished, but many remain in the camps despite IDF orders to leave.
+Now, a significant number have vanished, but many remain in the camps despite orders from the Israel Defense Forces (IDF) to leave.

-A spokesperson for the United Nations agency for Palestinian refugees, UNRWA, told CNN on Thursday evening that they estimate 80,000 refugees have fled the southern Gaza city, but noted that the situation is extraordinarily fluid.
-The Israel Defense Forces estimates that some 150,000 people have left areas of eastern Rafah after being instructed to evacuate at the beginning of the week.
+At least 110,000 Palestinians have fled Rafah since Monday, after the IDF issued an evacuation order, according to the UN’s agency for Palestine refugees (UNRWA).

 Rafah has become the central focus of Israel’s war in Gaza, as Israeli Prime Minister Benjamin Netanyahu faces growing pressure from the extreme wing of his coalition to launch a full-scale ground operation in the city to destroy Hamas, while the more moderate wing has urged him to prioritize securing a ceasefire-for-hostages deal.

+Israel launched a military assault on Gaza on October 7 after the militant group Hamas, which governs Gaza, killed at least 1,200 people in Israel and abducted more than 250 others.

+Israel’s offensive has since pulverized patches of the Gaza Strip and drastically diminished critical supplies, exposing the entire population of more than 2.2 million people to the risk of famine.
+Israeli attacks in Gaza have killed 34,904 Palestinians and injured another 78,514 people, according to the Ministry of Health there.

-International pressure is growing for Israel not to move in on the densely populated city.
+International pressure is growing for Israel not to move in on the densely populated city bordering Egypt.
 During nearly seven months of war, more than 1 million Palestinians have taken refuge in Rafah.
 Hamas is also believed to have regrouped in the area, after Israel’s destruction of much of the strip’s north.

+A full-scale Israeli ground attack on Rafah could lead to “potential mass atrocities,” the head of the Norwegian Refugee Council (NRC), Jan Egeland, warned on Monday.

 On Wednesday, US President Joe Biden sent shockwaves through the US and Israel when he warned that the US would halt some shipments of American weapons should Netanyahu order a major invasion of the city.